tweag/gazelle_haskell_modules/README.md

 Note that `gazelle_haskell_modules` will always chose the right module when generating new `haskell_module` rules because the list of dependencies in the originating rule allows to determine from which library imports are coming from.
-Some of these dependencies are erased later on, though, so they aren't available when the `haskell_module` rules need to be updated.
+If library boundaries are erased, some of these dependencies are erased later on, though, so they won't be available when the `haskell_module` rules need to be updated.

 ## Implementation